Sylt

 July 2020: Eurowings increases capacity

-According to current plans, Eurowings will be in the air with 2020 aircraft in July 35.
-The capacity will be increased further in the course of the summer.
-Great hopes are also placed in Varna and Burgas.
-With approximately
+According to current plans, Eurowings will have 2020 aircraft in the air in July 35.
+Capacity will be further increased over the course of the summer.
+Great hopes are also being placed on Varna and Burgas.
+With around 35 aircraft from the A320 series, the Lufthansa subsidiary Eurowings plans to operate around 2020 flights in July 6.000.

 Continue reading